basonjui/hexagon-grid-system/README.md

 A regular hexagon is a polygon with six edges (sides) of equal length (also equals circumradius) and six vertices (corners).

-In geometryapi, the class Hexagon holds several properties, however, the most important ones are:
+In hexagongrid, the class Hexagon holds several properties, however, the most important ones are:

 - `centroid`: the center of the hexagon, which represent a pair of WGS84 coordinates (longitude, latitude).
 - `circumradius`: the radius of the circumcircle, which is the radius of the circle that passes through all of the vertices of the hexagon.